Update: There is a bug which slipped in all of

 bindings (for the arguments).
 It must account for that “callback”

-argument as being the first one (hence, i + 1
+argument as being the first one (hence, i + 1 when wondering in

-).
-And finally it uses evaluate
+the arguments).
+And finally it uses evaluate to run

 the function body in the new scope, as before, but passing

-to the evaluator instead of returning the
+the callback to the evaluator instead of returning the

 result.